slb02/chest-xray-ai-demo/README.md

 🚨 **Educational Use Only — Not for Clinical Diagnosis**

-This project demonstrates how a deep learning model analyzes chest X-ray images, highlights influential regions using **Grad-CAM**, and explains model behavior in **plain English**.
+This project demonstrates how a deep learning model analyzes chest X-ray images, highlights salient regions using Grad-CAM, and explains its behavior in plain English.
 It is designed as a **transparent, responsible AI demo** for medical imaging — **not** a diagnostic system.

 **Demo link:** https://huggingface.co/spaces/sbathina/chest-xray-xai-demo